Skip to navigation

 The Warung

 1 On the subject of water, I made a last-minute and truly liberating purchase in Brisbane.
 Aware that travellers buy bottled water all the time throughout Asia, I did a mental calculation of how much ten months' worth of water might cost me, and came up with a pretty large figure... enough to consider buying a water filter.
-The iodine tablets I'd bought for water purification in New Zealand would have done the job, but they taste pretty rough (and besides, you shouldn't drink iodine water more than you have to) so I scoured the Yellow Pages and found a shop in the city that specialised in water filters.
+The iodine tablets I'd bought for water purification in New Zealand would have done the job, but they taste pretty rough and you shouldn't drink iodine water more than you have to, so I scoured the Yellow Pages and found a shop in the city that specialised in water filters.